wharris1597/QrCodeGen/README.md

                             <h4 class="text-white">QR Code Generator</h4>
                             <p class="mb-0 text-white-50">This is a QR Code generator that demonstrates a small amount of javascript and HTML knowledge.
                             Enter some text to generate a code.
-IT can be a website or a secret message to a friend!</p>
+It can be a website or a secret message to a friend!</p>
                            <br />
                             <input id="qrtext" type="text" placeholder="Embedded QR Text" />
                             <br /><br />